 argminMji=13wproj,imij−πPi,Mj2+wdepthR3Mj+t3z−d3j2

 The weighting factor quantifies the influence of Kinect depth measurement error on the objective error function.
 Its value is critical and should ideally reflect the uncertainty associated with the depth measurement d3j, which can vary significantly depending on factors like distance, surface reflectivity, and incidence angle.
 Empirical validation in this study adopts a default weighting factor of 0.2, determined through sensitivity analysis balancing measurement noise characteristics and system observability.
+It is noted that the intrinsic and extrinsic parameters fundamental to this experiment were obtained through a calibration procedure utilizing RGB images from three perspectives along with their concurrently captured depth maps.
+The resulting parameters are detailed in Table 1, 2, 3, 4.